Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Results

-\textbf{Conclusion B} \\ Our findings reveal a strong dependence of the spatial commensurability between the shells on the number of ions and the trap’s aspect ratio $\alpha$.
+Our findings reveal a strong dependence of the effective rotational barrier on the ion number and the trap aspect ratio $\alpha$.
 Periodic features in the Peierls-Nabarro-type potential of the outer shell $E(\varphi)$ (see Fig.~\ref{fig:E_pot_vs_theta}) are linked to highly symmetric inner shell structures, while abrupt changes or $E(0^\circ) \ne E(360^\circ)$ indicate rearrangements during rotation.
 Low effective energy barriers indicate the systems susceptibility to reduced friction between shells and therefore orientational melting.
-We identified systems where the effective energy barrier of the outer shell rotation changes by a factor of up to $\sim7$ when changing the ion number $N$ by 1 and up to $\sim 62$ when changing $N$ by a few.
+We identified systems where the effective energy barrier of the outer shell rotation changes by a factor of up to $\sim7$ when changing the ion number $N$ by one and up to $\sim 62$ when changing $N$ by a few.
+A quantitative analysis (Appendix~\ref{sec:dynamic_commensurability}) shows that the rotational barrier is a composite quantity that depends on the interplay between inter-shell coupling, the geometric commensurability between inner and outer shell, and the structural response of the outer shell, including its relaxation in the trap potential.
 In addition, certain configurations exhibit irreversible reordering of the outer shell during rotation, suggesting that these structures follow energetically favorable pathways that do not return to their initial configuration.
 Our findings demonstrate that small changes in crystal structure and ion number can drastically alter the inter-shell potential barrier which has direct implications on the frictional behavior between shells.